 On a side street in a residential neighborhood a couple of blocks from the steely Atlantic Ocean, this beautifully designed 16-room boutique hotel is a respite for travelers who appreciate what’s come to be a growing trend in American hospitality: the happy middle ground between stark minimalism and over the top glitz, in-house “small-bite” farm-to-plate dining, and friendly but not overly fussy service.

-The newest of the trend-setting Lark Hotel Group (think Kimpton, with smaller properties), The Break Hotel has all these components, so it was no surprise that as soon as it opened in June 2015, all 16 rooms were booked through the summer and well into Fall.
+One in the trend-setting Lark Hotel Group (think Kimpton, with smaller properties), The Break Hotel has all these components, so it’s no surprise that it is often fully booked – even off season.

 I’ll get this out of the way.
 Narragansett is a beach town, but The Break is not right on the beach (however – no other hotels are, either.
 Most near the public Narragansett Beach – a 10 minute drive up Ocean Road – are across the street), so don’t expect to walk out the door and on to the sand.
 That said, people who book a room at The Break are generally not the “grab a beach-chair and Mai Tai then spend the day tanning” set, preferring cool design and friendly service over direct access to the beach.